Plant-Dude/Normalverteilung/README.md

 Cheers.
-I wrote this for a project of mine to check testdata. the idea is to get close to gaußsche Normalverteilung, in order to get realistic, immersive data. actually Not Recommended for other projects than this ;)  it's not a standalone.
+I wrote this for a project of mine to check testdata.
+I used gaußsche Normalverteilung to create realistic, immersive data.
+To check, i visualized via matplot. actually Not Recommended for other projects than this ;)  it's not really a standalone.